HarkerDev/harker-bell-server/docs/api.md

 {
   "date": string, // ISO string for the date at UTC midnight "code": string, // usually A, B, C, or D
-  "schedule": [
+  "variant"?: string, // usually 'special' or 'adjusted', if applicable "name"?: string, // name of the modified schedule or holiday "schedule": [
     {
       "start": string, // ISO string in UTC time